UK Athletics

 UK Athletics (UKA) is the governing body for the sport of athletics in the United Kingdom.
 It is responsible for overseeing the governance of athletics events in the UK as well as athletes, their development, and athletics officials.
 The organisation outwardly rebranded itself as British Athletics in 2013, although it remains legally known as UK Athletics, and continues to use the UK Athletics name in internal governance.
+Among other duties, the organisation selects athletes to represent Great Britain and Northern Ireland in international competitions outside the Commonwealth Games, and organises the major national championships in Great Britain for the sport indoors and out. in 2023 the organisation began once more to brand its national championships under the UK Athletics Championships title, but the remain one and the same championships.

 UK Athletics is structured as a non-profit company limited by guarantee.
 It has four member organisations from each of the constituent countries of the United Kingdom: England Athletics, Scottish Athletics, Welsh Athletics, and Athletics Northern Ireland.